tweedegolf/storage-abstraction/README.md

 ## <a name='tests'></a>Tests

 If you want to run the tests you have to checkout the repository from github and install all dependencies with `npm install` or `yarn install`.
 There are tests for all storage types; note that you may need to add your credentials to a `.env` file, see the file `.env.default` for more explanation, or provide credentials in another way.
+Also it should be noted that these tests require that the credentials allow to create, delete and list buckets.

 You can run tests per storage type using one of these commands, see also the file `package.json`: